 Let your camera/video equipment do its job and capture as much as you can see and wish to remember.

 Now imagine you have captured this image of a Gerenuk (Litocranius walleri).
 She is also known as the Waller’s Gazelle.

 These antelopes with their long necks can be found everywhere in Uganda.
 How close can your image be?

 Ok, you have waited long enough.
-Now it’s time for you Motorcycle Safari Warriors to met the “Big Boys.”
+Now it’s time for you Motorcycle Safari Riders to meet the “Big Boys.”

 Say Hello to the Silverback Mountain Gorillas.

 Image of a Silverback Mountain gorilla looking up asking himself, “where did all those motorcycle safari tour guys come from?
 They seem friendly and intelligent enough.”